-Delaware Mosquito Control
+Delaware Mosquito Control and Extermination

 Mosquitoes can be one of the most common — and irritating — pests.
 You’ll recognize the signature, high-pitched hum and itchy bites of mosquitoes, which is virtually everywhere in the world, including Delaware.
 However, even though mosquitoes may seem like a relatively minor irritation, they can carry several serious diseases, some of which can be fatal, such as Zika virus and West Nile virus.
 To protect your Delaware home or business from mosquitoes, you need to learn about the behavior of this pest, take steps for prevention, and find effective treatment options should an infestation occur.